Consolation Tour D2 Carter Creek to Yakima Canyon

 Speaking of Cle Elum, I made it there about 1:00.
 I had lunch at Pioneer Coffee and charged my phone.
 I was back on the road at 2:00.

 The trail down into Thorpe was amazing and everything I'd hoped for.
-The landscape got drier and the trees thinned on.
+I love this part of I-90 and have always wanted to bike this stretch The landscape got drier and the trees thinned out.
 I found a beautiful ruined house by the trail.
-By the path to it, I am not the only one.
+From the looks of the path to it, I am not the only one.

 A short time later I was in Ellensburg!
-As I stopped to reinflate my tires after the long gravel so I could travel the pavement better, I noticed a retaining piece was gone.
+As I stopped to reinflate my tires after the long gravel so I could travel the pavement better, I noticed a key piece was gone.
 Without it I couldn't pump up my tires!
 It was now 5:00.
-Rather look in my frame bag, I got trailer it to a local bike shop in case I needed a new pump.
+Rather look in my frame bag for the missing piece, I rodeto a local bike shop to ask to use a floor pump.
 I stopped at Bicycles ReCycled (est 1971!).
-The food people there let me use their pump and bonus, I found my missing piece.
-I my way out, I was impressed they have a chess set next to the window with a couple of chairs.
+The good people there let me use their pump and as a bonus, I found my missing piece.
+I was impressed they have a chess set next to the window with a couple of chairs.
 Who plays?

 Comments